88 Days | FAQ About 2nd Year Visa Work

 It doesn’t matter what your employment contract says about your employment status (casual or full time) what does matter, is the amount of hours you work and is this equivalent to the full time employment.
 However, in my experience the amount of visa days you get from a week is dependent on the farm so always ask your employer how many days they sign you per week.

-Also, unfortunately even if you would work more than full time hours per day does not count as ‘extra days’:
+Also, unfortunately even if you would work more than full time hours per day, that does not count as ‘extra days’: